 13. Oaths of office

-Every Registrar and Assistant Registrar to be hereafter appointed shall before executing any of the duties of his office take the following oath before a Judge: —
+Every Registrar and Assistant Registrar shall before executing any duties as the Registrar or an Assistant Registrar take the following oath before a Judge: —

-I A.B. do solemnly swear that I will faithfully and to the best of my ability execute and perform the office and duties of Registrar of Titles [or Assistant Registrar of Titles] under the Transfer of Land Act 1893.
+I A.B. do solemnly swear that I will faithfully and to the best of my ability execute and perform the duties of Registrar of Titles [or Assistant Registrar of Titles] under the Transfer of Land Act 1893.
 So help me God.

+[Section 13 amended by No. 60 of 2006 s.
+111.]

 14. Digital signatures, entries etc. in parts of the Register or in graphics that are in digital medium

 If the Registrar is required or authorised under this Act to write on, sign, note, mark, record, initial, make an entry or statement on or endorse any part of the Register or any graphic that is in a digital medium the Registrar may do so by digital means.